 - If two clients with different email addresses have access to the joint return, they will continue to have access.

-- The two new clients will need to be invited using their email address to access their new split vault.
+- Invite the two new clients using their email addresses to provide access to their vaults in SmartVault.